PHart3/colimits-agda/README.md

 - `HoTT-Agda/`

   A stripped down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with local changes for general lemmas we proved during the development.
+It also includes a proof of the 2-coherence of the Suspension-Loop adjunction and some properties of homogeneous types (used for the proof of 2-coherence).

+  See `HoTT-Agda/README.md` for the license of the work inside this directory.

 - `Colimit-code/`

   Our formalization of our construction of an A-colimit.

   See `Colimit-code/README.md` for details and for the license of the work inside this directory.

 - `Pullback-stability/`

   Our formalization of pullback stability (or universality) for all ordinary colimits.

+  See `Pullback-stability/README.md`
-See `Pullback-stability/README.md` for details and for the license of the work inside this directory.
+  for details and for the license of the work inside this directory.